mozilla/web-lit-core/_articles/tagging-101.md

 * After all the tags have been used, you could have the players with tags move around one at a time to change up who is doing what.
 This will help help learners understand how tags are applied to content, how they open and close, in HTML.
 * Here in the real world, you have complete freedom to make their own tags names-- later we’ll see that in the coding language HTML, we use a restricted set of tags names that everyone agrees upon, that make sense for web content.
 But for now, make up whatever tag you want.

-## Offline OR ONLINE activity: HTML Tags In Action!
+## Offline and ONLINE activity: HTML Tags In Action!
 [15 mins]
 * Introduction: Explain that we’ve seen what tags look like, and how they work with content (what’s inside the tags).
 Now let’s practice using some real tags that are part of the HyperText Markup Language (HTML).
 * First, let’s check out a simple HTML document-- guess what-- from a web designer and developer, when they are building web pages, what they are working with is HTML code in a simple text file.